RexxLA/rexx-repository/ARB/standards/work-in-progress/unicode/0500_String_and_character_notations.md

 The inherent property of a Unicode string is that it is composed of _codepoints_, and nothing more.
 Codepoints are integers (although they often expressed in hexadecimal notation).

 "Nothing more" means that we can not say anything more about a string without making additional assumptions, for example about its internal representation.
-If we _do_ know that a string is stored with a UTF-8 encoding, _then, and only then_, c2x makes sense.
+If we _do_ know that a string is stored with a certain encoding, for example UTF-8, _then, and only then_, c2x makes sense.

 A BIF should exist that returns the codepoint array associated with a grapheme cluster or, more generally, with a Unicode string.